tkellogg/tkellogg.github.com/_posts/2012-04-29-open-source-poll-results.markdown

 code together?
 It could be a convenient place where the inexperienced could learn from the experienced, and where ideas could spread organically.

-I'm in the planning stages of starting such a group where I live in Boulder.
+I'm in the planning stages of starting [such a group][7] where I live in Boulder.
 If you or someone you know lives or works in Boulder, you should definitely [get in contact][6] with me.
 I'm open to suggestions and advice.
 I'm also looking for people to help out.